Mountain (video game): Development

 David OReilly had developed a number of fictional video game sequences for the movie Her (2013).
 Following his involvement, OReilly had interest in creating a real video game, wanting "to explore in patterns and iterations of patterns".
 He considered the idea of simulating a mountain as "an iconic zen thing", and that the size of mountains dwarf that of the human experience; mountains further "defy objectification because they can't be owned or put in a museum".
 OReilly described Mountain as "visual silence", and that it is "about letting go of control" while one watches the simulation.

 To develop the game, OReilly started learning the Unity engine himself.
 To complete Mountain, he gained assistance from Damien Quartz who did most of the game's coding.

 OReilly had revealed the game during the Horizon video game showcase held at the Museum of Contemporary Art, Los Angeles during the same week in June as the Electronic Entertainment Expo 2014.
 The game was published by Double Fine Productions under their "Double Fine Presents" label aimed for small indie games.

 The title was initially released on July 1, 2014, for Microsoft Windows, OS X, Linux, and iOS platforms; an Android version was delayed until August 19, 2014, due to the cost of getting the Unity plugin for the operating system.
 However, official Android support for the game is no longer available.
 OReilly had initially envisioned the game to run as a background application for personal computers, and thus had not spent a great deal of time optimizing the iOS version through the Unity engine.
 However, within a week of its release, Mountain was one of the top-selling titles on various app store charts, prompting OReilly to develop more optimization for the iOS and pending Android versions.

 In December 2018, Mountain 2.0, a major update to the game, was released for free on its available platforms.
 Taking about a year to complete, the update was a greater endeavor than the game's first version.
 It contains numerous additions and improvements, including more artefacts, optimized shaders, and a Slow Motion mode.
 OReilly largely credits the update's conception to support for the game from its fan community.

+In December 2020, OReilly announced that he would be selling the "MOUNTAIN TIME series", videos of the game available to purchase as Non-fungible tokens (NFTs).
+The announcement post has since been deleted.